Table of Contents

 ➤ A person who is liable to pay tax or any other sum of money under the Income Tax Act is known as an Assessee.
 It includes everyone in reference to any proceeding under this Act has been taken for the assessment of his income or of the income of the other person in respect of whom he is assessable, or any loss sustained by him or by such other person, or of the amount refunded due to him or to such other person, and also a person who is considered to be an assessee under any provision of this Act.

-Q7: How to decide the residential status of profits or income taxpayer?
+Q-7.
+How to decide the residential status of profits or income taxpayers?

 ➤ According to the provisions of the Income Tax Act, the residential status of an individual is categorized as Resident and Non-Resident.